teocci/GlassfishServer/README.md

   # ==> stores file to /home/glassfish/glassfish/domains/domain1/master-password
   ```

   * The next step is to change the administration password with `change-admin-password`.
 Because this command is a remote command we need to ensure that Glassfish is running before we can execute the command.
-Since we want "automatic login" we will create an admin password file allowing us to login without being asked for credetials (it will be stored at `/home/glassfish/.gfclient/pass`).
+Since we want "automatic login" we will create an admin password file allowing us to login without being asked for credentials (it will be stored at `/home/glassfish/.gfclient/pass`).
+If you are using the [iptables.ENABLE_4848.rules][1.1] then you probably need to uncomment the enable-secure-admin section.
 Here are the commands:

   ```
   #change admin password
-  /home/glassfish/bin/asadmin change-admin-password
+  asadmin change-admin-password
   #1. enter "admin" for user (default)
   #2. hit enter because default pwd is empty
   #3. choose you new pwd ==> myAdminPwd

   #now we have to start Glassfish
-  /home/glassfish/bin/asadmin start-domain domain1
+  asadmin start-domain domain1

   #login for automatic login...
   /home/glassfish/bin/asadmin login